 Two story bowls by Casimiro Toya of Jemez Pueblo.
 The animal-themed bowl is 6 by 4.5 inches and $90.
 (TUCSON) The bowl with the four people and cloud designs is 5.75 by 4 inches. $90.
 (SANTA FE)

 Two male storytellers!
-The one at left is by Diane Lucero, ~5 inches high and $400.
+The one at left is by Diane Lucero, ~5 inches high and SOLD.
 The wonderful storyteller above was made by Annette Romero of Cochiti Pueblo.
 It is 7.5 inches high and $300.
 (SANTA FE)

 By Darrick Tsosie, a dog with his favorite toy.
 Just under 4 inches high and $90.
 The female storyteller was made by Diane Lucero, 3 inches high and $100.
 Two views of a Hopi Maiden by Darlene Nampeyo.
 6 inches high and $240.
 (ALL in Santa Fe)